cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

   Only the simplest cases, where the loop control variable is set by an instruction immediately preceding the front jump and the jump condition compares the control variable to a constant, are handled.
 Many loop conditions fit these criteria though, namely all constant-range iteration loops.
-* If the loop conditions is a complex expression spanning several instructions, it can still be replicated at the end of the loop, if the code generation goal is set to `speed` (the default setting at the moment).
+* Loop conditions that are a complex expression spanning several instructions can still be replicated at the end of the loop, if the code generation goal is set to `speed` (the default setting at the moment).
 Since this increases the code size, at most three instructions are copied in this way.
 One instruction execution per loop is still saved this way, at the price of increased code size.